 Through my process of elementary teacher certification through the state of New Hampshire, I studied how best to teach students with dyslexia.
 I learned more about how to help students with dyslexia when I completed my master's in school leadership at Harvard Graduate School of Education.
 Having worked as an elementary teacher, I have classroom experience working with students with dyslexia.
 Each and every child is unique and has different learning needs.
 I take the time to get to know every student I work with.
 I am familiar with the Orton-Gillingham reading method and I have adopted its principles into my work with students.
 I have found that all students benefit from my use of different teaching techniques: combining verbal and visual directions and clues, using and repeating clear directions, using step by step explanations, using graphic organizers, using an audio recorder, block out unnecessary distractions, using supplementary lecture notes/glossaries, among many others.
 I am confident that I can help your child make great progress and achieve their academic goals!

-I am a certified teacher in the area of Elementary Education (K-8).
 I have taught elementary students for 4 years.
 I have taught mathematics according to the IB Primary Years Program (PYP).
 Through my elementary education program, I have studied the John Van de Walle approach to elementary mathematical pedagogy.
 I firmly believe that elementary students need plenty of time to develop the mathematical concepts through the use of manipulatives.
 Rather than simply memorizing algorithms, students should understand thoroughly the theory and the workings of the algorithm before they use it.
 I believe in the necessity of understanding and approaching mathematical problems from several different perspectives.
 I emphasize the importance of the problem solving method used rather than the specific answer.
 I build my students' mathematical toolboxes by showing them many different ways to visualize mathematical problems.
 Finally, I believe that math should be tied to everyday situations and real-world scenarios.
 In this way, students can see how mathematics is fun and around them all the time.

 Science is all about discovery and inquiry.
 Whether the topic is anatomy, ecology, states of matter, scientific properties of different types of elements, zoology, or botany, I lead my students to ask questions about why things in nature act the way they do.
 I love explaining clearly and concisely to children scientific concepts that, at first, seem complex.
 Having worked as a certified elementary teacher, I have experience explaining these terms.
 I'm especially good at helping students think about the different stages of the scientific method as they prepare science fair experiments!

-As a certified K-8 Teacher, I have a solid grasp of all aspects of English grammar, literature, essay/paper composition, critical reading strategies to ensure deep comprehension, identification and application of text-based evidence, and other high-level critical thinking skills required for all aspects of polished communication in English.
+Having taught as a K-8 teacher, I have a solid grasp of all aspects of English grammar, literature, essay/paper composition, critical reading strategies to ensure deep comprehension, identification and application of text-based evidence, and other high-level critical thinking skills required for all aspects of polished communication in English.
 As a History and Literature major at Harvard, I learned advanced critical reading and research paper strategies that I am enthusiastic about teaching.
 In addition to working with Elementary students, I have also tutored and taught high school students in English Language Arts skills.
 As a Harvard Summer School Tutor, I worked intensely with high school students to help them succeed in reaching the Harvard-standard in their writing.
 I have also worked intensely as an International Baccalaureate Extended Essay advisor with a student completing the IB Diploma Program.

 I received the "English in the Mainstream" Certification through the program from the Government of South Australia.